TheRoks/therokscom/blog/content/posts/2018/07/using-wpp-targets-file-together-sitecore/index.md

 </ItemGroup>
 ```

-To skip the security descriptors (ACL) we add the IncludeSetACLProviderOnDestination with value false in the propertygroup.
+To skip the security descriptors (ACL) we add the IncludeSetACLProviderOnDestination with value false in the property group.

 ```xml
 <IncludeSetACLProviderOnDestination>